 ARGOS is also optimized for low power operation.
 ARGOS transmission (uplink) is centered on 401MHz, towards the bottom end of the Ultra High Frequency (UHF) radio band.
 The downlink from the satellites is centered on 466MHz.
 The receivers on the satellites are very sensitive, which means that you can transmit using much lower power compared to other satellite systems, again dramatically extending your transmitter's battery life.
 We have seen the satellites reliably receive messages with receive signal strengths as low as -140dBm!

-Here are the details of the eight satellites carrying ARGOS instrumentation:
+Here are the details of the seven satellites carrying ARGOS instrumentation:

 |NOAA-P||NP (or NN')||NOAA-19||2009||ARGOS-3|

 The new kid on the block is ANGELS - Argos NEO Generic Economic Light Satellites.
 Launched in December 2019, ANGELS A1 became operational for ARGOS data in October 2020.
 ANGELS is a 12U nanosatellite weighing in at only 20kg!
 ANGELS is important as it supports ARGOS-4, which supports even lower signal strengths further extending your transmitter's battery life.
 The ANGELS nanosatellite format will be used for the next 25 ARGOS satellites.

 * Note: ANGELS A1 carries ARGOS-NEO (ARGOS-4 Light) instrumentation.
 It does not support A4 HD and does not have an A4 downlink.